Top holiday destinations in Portugal

 Portugal is an ideal destination for family holidays.
 Besides playtime at the beach, you can find many family-friendly villa rentals all throughout the country.
 Why not get comfortable in a hammock in a farmhouse near Coimbra while the kids are playing in the pool and waiting for a dinner from the BBQ?
 With a five-minute biking distance to nearby markets and bakeries and lush hiking trails through nature, every day will be full of adventures.

-Even though most Portugal holiday villas will provide you with your own cooking facilities, you should also enjoy the local cuisine and visit restaurants in the vicinity.
+Even though most Portugal holiday villas will provide you with your own cooking facilities, you should also enjoy the local cuisine and visit restaurants near your holiday letting.
 In Lisbon, the Belcanto has become a favourite among travellers due to its top-notch quality and excellent wine menu.
 To learn more about Portuguese food and wines, you can join tours around wine regions and stock up on many full-bodied, fruity wines.

 If you are looking for exciting nightlife, look no further than the Portugal holiday villas throughout the Algarve.
 Albufeira and its bar street, called 'the strip', are especially famous for nightlife.
 You will find no shortage of bars and restaurants, each with their own live shows and music.